OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 # Technical Preview - Emails in Mobile and Reactive Web Apps

-You can create and send emails from Mobile Apps and Reactive Web Apps.
-In this technical preview, you can use basic formatting and navigation in your emails.
+Create and send emails from Mobile and Reactive Web Apps.

 ## Prerequisites